 Q: There's a lot of stuff here.
 Snow, mac and cheese in walls, games, multiple themes, icons, SECRET CODES...what in the world?
 Who does all of this stuff?

-A: That my friend would most all be XombieMike's work, our forum administrator.
+A: That my friend would most all be XombieMike's work, our chief forum creator.
 He has put a ridiculous amount of work into making this forum unique and lively.
 Also if you have not, please listen to some of his recorded Bloodstained Community Broadcasts (I call it the Bloodcast ):